zluuba/games-of-terminal/README.md

 # Games Of Terminal
-GOT some games for terminal: Snake, Tetris, Minesweeper and Tic-tac-toe.
+GOT some games for terminal: Tetris, 2048, Sea Battle, Minesweeper, Snake and Tic-tac-toe.

 ## Requirements